aaw/cover/README.md

 ## Building

 You'll need `git` to clone this repo, `g++` and `make` to build and `bash` and `python3` to run instance generators and examples.
-Some examples needs `wget` to download external input files.
+Some examples need `wget` to download external input files.

 On a debian-based Linux distribution, you can make sure you have everything you need by
 running: